reziamini/laravel-easypanel/README.md

 - A small and beautiful TODO (You can disable it in your config)
 - Create a nice and responsive view based on your data in config file for every CRUDs
 - Custom validation based on config file
+- Ajax search with [Livewire](https://github.com/livewire/livewire) in every column you want

 # How to install: